carolinasrc/carolinasrc/README.md

 ### Hi there 👋

 👩🏾‍💻 A child of the internet trying to unlearn how to use the internet and evidently failing.
 Also, an IOT student working as a software development intern at [Valemobi](https://www.valemobi.com.br/).
-Finally, a huge enthusiast of cybersecurity, IA & space.
+Finally, a huge enthusiast of cybersecurity, IA & astrophysics.

 Pronouns:
 [she/her](http://pronoun.is/she)